 Located not far from Dubrovnik, Lopud Island–1 of 3 main isles of the Elafiti Island archipelago–is known for sun, sand, and orange clay roofs.
 Croatia itself has become immensely popular of late as a prime summer vacation spot.
 Dubrovnik and Split are bustling and active cities–though of course beautiful and unforgettable!
 But why not escape the city centre?
 For a country with so much coastline, a country known for its beaches and waters, why not get out on that famous water?
 Why not see the beautiful Dalmatian Coast from a boat?
 You will surely be rewarded.
 These isles are but a taste of what is out there.
 Lopud itself is small, less than 5km2 with a population of 22o.
 On it, you’ll find a Franciscan monastery–you can just see the church spire in the distance (could you imagine monks being here?
 Did they chill on the beach then like we do now?
 Probably not…).
 Along the sandy shores of Lopud, there are also a few other small ruins, many adorable houses, a lot of palm trees, and some amazing views!

-Orange umbrellas by orange roofs in Barcelona’s famous central plaza.
+Orange umbrellas by orange roofs in Barcelona’s famous central plaza, stylised in the short-lived but spectacular Art Nouveau design.
 Orange is surely the national colour of Spain!
 Spain, after all, is a vibrant, lively country despite any economic mishaps.
 Everything is fun in Spain – from eating to drinking to taking naps to commuting (try out one of those mopeds!).
 Everybody is always outside, in the streets, on the balconies, in the plazas.
 Thanks to the largely sunny climate, life is nearly always spent outside – except during mealtime of course (14h-16h), which is traditionally taken inside with all the family, particularly if you live in a village or small town.
 And despite economic troubles, you’ll see nothing but smiles!

 One of the most naturally beautiful places in Europe – and in the world – is surely the Norwegian fjords, of which they seem to have no shortage!
 The Sognefjord is one of the most famous; not only has if been recognised by UNESCO, but it is also located not far from Norway’s fjord capital, Bergen.
 It also happens to be the largest fjord in Norway, and the third-largest in the world (covering 205 km)!
 What better way to see these beautiful fjords than by boat?
 Boat as a method of travel has certainly diminished in recent years with the invention and perfection of both the car and the airplane.
 Boats have been rendered old-fashioned – which, actually, makes them more picturesque and romantic.
 Travelling by boat – whether it be a row boat on a rural Italian lake, an eveningdinner-boat on the Amsterdam Canals, a cruise-liner down the Rhine River, an overnight ferry to Dubrovnik or a Norwegian cruise deep within these magical fjords, being on that boat, feeling the wind in your face, the hull rocking beneath you, the lap of the waves against its sides, the ability to actually see and enjoy and appreciate the scenery as they glide by – is an experience worth having.